f5devcentral/xcwaapdemoguide/README.rst

 Well done!
 The API of our sample Rating App is protected based on the spec in the uploaded Swagger file.
 Let's try and see that the access is forbidden.

+**NOTE**: If you encounter the error message "Resource http_loadbalancer.oas_validation has exhausted limits(0.00)" while attempting to save a Load Balancer, please proceed to open a support ticket in order to request an increase in limits for API schema validation.

 Go back to the Test Tool  `<https://test-tool.sr.f5-cloud-demo.com>`_, and click **SEND ATTACKS**.
 In the box under it we will see **protected** status, so our API is safe now.

 .. figure:: assets/test_api_2.png